-Many of the recommended databases in this research guide contain scholarly experimental articles (also known as empirical articles or research studies).
+Many of the recommended databases in this research guide contain scholarly experimental articles (also known as empirical articles or research studies or primary research).
 Search in databases like:

 Because those databases are rich in scholarly experimental articles, any well-structured search that you enter will retrieve experimental/empirical articles.
 These searches, for example, will retrieve many experimental/empirical articles:

 In fact, newspapers, magazines, and websites written by journalists report on psychology research all the time, summarizing published experiments in non-technical language for the general public.
 Although that kind of article can be interesting to read (and can even lead you to look up the original experiment published by the researchers themselves), to write a research paper about a psychology topic, you should, generally, use experimental articles written by researchers.The following guidelines will help you recognize an experimental article, written by the researchers themselves and published in a scholarly journal.

 Look for articles structured in that way--they will be experimental/empirical articles.